By the end of this section, you will be able to:

 COVERAGE EFFECTS ON SOCIETY

 The media choose what they want to discuss.
 This agenda setting creates a reality for voters and politicians that affects the way people think, act, and vote.
 Even if the crime rate is going down, for instance, citizens accustomed to reading stories about assault and other offenses still perceive crime to be an issue.128 Studies have also found that the media’s portrayal of race is flawed, especially in coverage of crime and poverty.
-One study revealed that local news shows were more likely to show pictures of criminals when they were African American, so they overrepresented blacks as perpetrators and whites as victims.129 A second study found a similar pattern in which Latinos were underrepresented as victims of crime and as police officers, while whites were overrepresented as both.130 Voters were thus more likely to assume that most criminals are black and most victims and police officers are white, even though the numbers do not support those assumptions.
+One study revealed that local news shows were more likely to show pictures of criminals when they were African American, so they overrepresented black people as perpetrators and white people as victims.129 A second study found a similar pattern in which Latino people were underrepresented as victims of crime and as police officers, while white people were overrepresented as both.130 Voters were thus more likely to assume that most criminals are black and most victims and police officers are white, even though the numbers do not support those assumptions.

-Network news similarly misrepresents the victims of poverty by using more images of blacks than whites in its segments.
+Network news similarly misrepresents the victims of poverty by using more images of black people than white people in its segments.
 Viewers in a study were left believing African Americans were the majority of the unemployed and poor, rather than seeing the problem as one faced by many races.131 The misrepresentation of race is not limited to news coverage, however.
 A study of images printed in national magazines, like Time and Newsweek, found they also misrepresented race and poverty.
-The magazines were more likely to show images of young African Americans when discussing poverty and excluded the elderly and the young, as well as whites and Latinos, which is the true picture of poverty.132
+The magazines were more likely to show images of young African Americans when discussing poverty and excluded the elderly and the young, as well as white and Latino people, which is the true picture of poverty.132

 Racial framing, even if unintentional, affects perceptions and policies.
 If viewers are continually presented with images of African Americans as criminals, there is an increased chance they will perceive members of this group as violent or aggressive.133 The perception that most recipients of welfare are working-age African Americans may have led some citizens to vote for candidates who promised to reduce welfare benefits.134 When survey respondents were shown a story of a white unemployed individual, 71 percent listed unemployment as one of the top three problems facing the United States, while only 53 percent did so if the story was about an unemployed African American.135